sudarshan-rangappa/Integrated-Cyber-Defence-Environment.lab/docs/architecture.md

 > - 🧠 **Security Analyst User** uses dashboards, workflows, and bot alerts to monitor and respond.
 > - 🌐 Network uses VMware NAT with default gateway `192.168.33.2`.

----

-## 📁 Diagram File Location

-The image should be stored in your repo under: